-5 Simple Steps for How to Day Trade Penny Stocks
+How to Day Trade Penny Stocks without Losing Your Shirt

 If you are looking for action in the market, you will surely find it trading penny stocks.
 There are quite a bit of paid services out there which claim to have the secret sauce to trading penny stocks.
 While some of these services may have an edge, I believe that with the right balance of money management and risk tolerance, you too can find the key to unlocking profits without putting out thousands of dollars.

-In this article, we will provide a step-by-step process for trading penny stocks that will remove the complexity of trading these instruments.
+In this article, we will provide a step-by-step process for trading penny stock basics that will remove the complexity of trading these instruments.

 Step 1 – First Focus in on Hot Stocks

-So, how do you find penny stocks?
+So, how do penny stocks work, and how do you find them?
 If you are looking for penny stocks, you can pretty much do a search for anything under $5 dollars.
 This will likely return a lengthy list similar to the one below.

 This list is just a few of the penny stocks listed on the NASDAQ.
 Once you add in the NYSE and AMEX and, the number of penny stocks will easily go into the high hundreds.